madkote/clone_fastapi_yog_sothoth/README.md

 # Yog-Sothoth: Matrix Self Register App

-A small [FastAPI](https://fastapi.tiangolo.com/) backend and [svelte](https://svelte.dev/) frontend app that allows anyone to register to a Matrix homeserver with admin approval.
+A small [FastAPI](https://fastapi.tiangolo.com/) backend and [svelte](https://svelte.dev/) frontend app that allows anyone to register to a Matrix home server with admin approval.

 > Yog-Sothoth knows the gate.
 Yog-Sothoth is the gate.
 Yog-Sothoth is the key and guardian of the gate.

 ## Basic Flow and Idea

-A user creates a new registration sending optionally an email to receive notification.
+A user creates a new registration, optionally sending an email to receive notifications.
 It receives a registration unique identifier (*rid*) and a *token* to access its data.
-If the user doesn't input an email it will have to manually check how the registration request status is going using its token.
+If the user doesn't input an email, it will have to manually check the registration request status using its token.
+This registration request can be deleted at any time by its owner (anyway, it will be automatically deleted after a certain amount of time, 48hs by default).

 When a registration request is received, an email is sent to the managers containing the *manager token* and the registration unique identifier (*rid*).
-Then any manager can approve or reject the registration using this token.
+Then, any manager can approve or reject the registration request using this token.

-A registration request can be deleted by its user or automatically after a certain amount of time (48hs by default).

-Currently, registrations can only be updated once: they're either approved or rejected and that's it.
+Currently, registration requests status can only be changed once: they're either approved or rejected and that's it.

 Once the registration is approved, the user is required to send its username and optionally an email (again, to receive notifications).
-A password is sent back as response and an account is created in the Matrix homeserver with the given username.
+A password is sent back as response and an account is created in the Matrix home server with the given username (note: it could fail and must be retried from the beginning).

+You can read more about the API in the back-end subdirectory [readme](backend/README.md).

 ### Security Characteristics